RDXC 2025 RULES: SELECT YOUR LANGUAGE

 4. Club Competition

 4.1 The club score is the total aggregate score from logs submitted by club members.
+At least 3 (three) participants from the Club are required to participate in the competition.
+The results are summarized separately for Russian and foreign Clubs.
 National organizations (e.g., JARL, REF or DARC) as well as their subsidiary divisions are not eligible for the club competition.
 The participant’s log must clearly indicate the full name of the club in the field CLUB: [text].

 5. General Rules

 5.1.
-All transmitters, receivers, and amplifiers must be within a single 1000-meter diameter circle.
+All transmitters, receivers, and amplifiers must be within a single 500-meter diameter circle.
 Antennas must be physically connected by RF transmission lines to the transmitters and receivers.

 5.1.1.
 Remote operation is permitted if the physical location of all transmitters, receivers, and antennas are at one station location.